agg23/fpga-gameandwatch/docs/registers.md

 # Data

+Note: This document has not been edited and may contain inaccuracies.
+More information can be found in [Instructions](instructions.md).

 ## ROM

 Pages are arranged as 4 columns (`Pu`) with 10 values each (`Pm`).
 Pages contain 63 values indexed by `Pl`